ICT-Infer/info-display/README.md

 [a fresh image of Jessie](https://www.raspberrypi.org/downloads/raspbian/) on an SD-card, insert that into your Raspberry Pi Model B and power on your Pi.

-At the desktop, open a terminal and then resize the SD card using the `raspi-config` tool.
+At the desktop, open a terminal and then set locale, timezone, and expand the filesystem to the capacity of your SD card, all using the `raspi-config` tool.

 ```bash
 sudo raspi-config
 ```

+Select locale via *Internationalisation Options* and then *Change Locale*.
+Select generation of *en_US.UTF-8* and then set the default locale to *en_US.UTF-8*.

+To set timezone, select *Internationalisation Options* and then *Change Timezone*.
+Select the appropriate geographic area and city or region.

-Select Expand Filesystem, tell it Ok, then Finish.
+With that done, select *Expand Filesystem*, tell it *Ok*, then *Finish*.
 When asked whether or not to reboot, select yes.
-The Raspberry Pi will then reboot.
+The Pi will then reboot.

 Once the Pi has rebooted and you're back at the desktop, open a terminal, update package index, install newest versions